-In 2017, our Property segment gross premiums written increased by \$329.2 million, or 29.6%, to \$1,440.4 million, compared to \$1,111.3 million in 2016.
-Included in gross premiums written in the Property segment in 2017 were \$175.1 million of reinstatement premiums written primarily associated with the Q3 2017 Catastrophe Events and Q4 2017 California Wildfires, compared to 2016 which included \$21.4 million of reinstatement premiums written associated with the Fort McMurray Wildfire, 2016 Texas Events and Hurricane Matthew.
+In 2017, our Property segment gross premiums written increased by \$329.2 million, or 29.6%, to \$1.4 billion, compared to \$1.1 billion in 2016.
+Included in gross premiums written in the Property segment in 2017 were \$175.1 million of reinstatement premiums written primarily associated with the 2017 Large Loss Events, compared to 2016 which included \$21.4 million of reinstatement premiums written associated with a wildfire originating near Fort McMurray, Alberta (the "Fort McMurray Wildfire"), a number of weather-related events in Texas (the "2016 Texas Events") and Hurricane Matthew.

-Gross premiums written in the catastrophe class of business were \$1,104.4 million in 2017, an increase of \$220.1 million, or 24.9%, compared to 2016.
-Included in gross premiums written in the catastrophe class of business in 2017 were \$172.4 million of reinstatement premiums written primarily associated with the Q3 2017 Catastrophe Events and Q4 2017 California Wildfires, compared to 2016 which included \$21.4 million of reinstatement premiums written associated with the Fort McMurray Wildfire, 2016 Texas Events and Hurricane Matthew.
+Gross premiums written in the catastrophe class of business were \$1.1 billion in 2017, an increase of \$220.1 million, or 24.9%, compared to 2016.
+Included in gross premiums written in the catastrophe class of business in 2017 were \$172.4 million of reinstatement premiums written primarily associated with the 2017 Large Loss Events, compared to 2016 which included \$21.4 million of reinstatement premiums written associated with the Fort McMurray Wildfire, 2016 Texas Events and Hurricane Matthew.
 Overall, market conditions remained challenging during 2017 in the catastrophe class of business.
-However, we were able to increase our participation on a select number of transactions we believe have comparably attractive risk-return attributes and enter into certain new contracts following the occurrence of the Q3 2017 Catastrophe Events, while continuing to exercise underwriting discipline given prevailing market terms and conditions.
-Certain of these contracts are for partial periods of an original exposure period.
+However, we were able to increase our participation on a select number of transactions we believe have comparably attractive risk-return attributes and enter into certain new contracts following the occurrence of certain large events in the third quarter of 2017, while continuing to exercise underwriting discipline given prevailing market terms and conditions.
+Certain of these contracts were for partial periods of an original exposure period.